MatteoBriscini/Software-engineering-final-project/README.md

 <br> <br>
   [original_requirements](https://github.com/MatteoBriscini/is23-AM19/blob/master/Deliveries/UML/requirements.pdf)

-## design and implementation choices
+## Design and implementation choices
 1. MODELL && CONTROLLER:
    * the majority of the game parameters are configurable and saved in JSON files (resources/json/config). <br> the most important one are:
        1. common goal number for game and value